Amazon, Google race to get your DNA into the cloud

 "My response was, it's about time," Butte said.

-(This story corrects name of MMRF, adding "Research," in the 19th paragraph)
+(This storey corrects name of MMRF, adding "Research," in the 19th paragraph)

 (Reporting by Sharon Begley and Caroline Humer; Editing by Michele Gershberg and John Pickering)